bloXroute-Labs/bxgateway/src/bloxroute_cli/README.compare-eth-on-block-feed.md

 Number of results from Blxr first: 42
 Number of results from Eth first: 4
-Percentage of results seen first from gateway: 91.30% Average time difference for results received first from Blxr (seconds): 2.06704 Average time difference for results received first from Eth (seconds): 1.28599
+Percentage of results seen first from gateway: 91.30% Average time difference for results received first from Blxr (ms): 2067.04 Average time difference for results received first from Eth (ms): 1285.99
 ````

 # Installing and setting up